Hysteria (Def Leppard album): Commercial performance

-This would be followed up seven years later as "Hysteria: Live at the O2" was released on 29 May 2020, as part of the "London to Vegas" box set.
+This would be followed up seven years later as Hysteria: Live at the O2 was released on 29 May 2020, as part of the London to Vegas box set.
 The live concert was filmed at The O2 Arena in London, England on 6 December 2018, as the band once again played the album in its entirety.
 Various releases have included a stand-alone edition of this concert have featured combinations of audio, DVD and blu-ray discs.

-In the liner notes to the album, the band apologized for the long wait between albums, and promised to never force fans to wait that long between albums again.
+In the liner notes to the album, the band apologised for the long wait between albums, and promised to never force fans to wait that long between albums again.
 However, later events, particularly the death of lead guitarist Steve Clark, delayed the next album, Adrenalize, by almost five years.